stormpath/stormpath-sdk-angularjs/docs/source/create_new_project.rst

 project from scratch.
 We will use `Grunt`_ as a build tool, and `Yeoman`_ as a scaffolding tool.

-We will use `Node.JS`_ as our backend server, with the Stormpath Express SDK.
+We will use `Node.JS`_ as our backend server with the Stormpath Express SDK.

 Installing Node, Grunt, Bower and Yeoman
 ----------------------------------------------

-If you haven't installed Node.js on your system you can get it from https://nodejs.org.
+If you haven't installed Node.js on your system, you can download it at https://nodejs.org.

 Then you need to install `Grunt`_, a tool for helping you build your project.
 This must be installed as a global npm package::

     $ npm install -g grunt-cli

-The next tool you need is Yeoman_, a is a "scaffolding" tool (it makes it easy to create repeatable boilerplate code).
+The next tool you need is Yeoman_, a "scaffolding" tool (it makes it easy to create repeatable boilerplate code).
 This must also be installed as a global NPM package::

     $ npm install -g yo